 I’m going to retire from the “my dog’s smarter than your dog” competition.
-None of the dogs I have ever owned had any skills other than eating, sleeping, and loving me, and that was enough.
+None of the dogs I’ve ever owned had any skills other than eating, sleeping, and loving me, and that was enough.

 My friends are often trying to one-up each other in the competition.
 They never brag about their incomes, their cars, or their expensive vacations.
 Instead, they are engaged in perpetual verbal combat over whose dog is the smartest.